 The Merimbula Boardwalk isn’t the only dog-friendly boardwalk on South Coast.
-Further south at Eden, check out the Lake Curalo Boardwalk.
-This boardwalk loops around Lake Curalo, behind the off-leash Aslings Beach.
+Further south at Eden, check out the Lake Curalo Trail, which includes a 1.6km long boardwalk.
+The boardwalk and the rest of the trail loops around Lake Curalo, behind the off-leash Aslings Beach.
 It’s a 6km return walk (as you can’t quite complete the entire loop).

 Alternatively, check out the Mangrove Boardwalk in Huskisson, near the Jervis Bay Maritime Museum.
 The boardwalk explores the wetlands at Currambene Creek and takes about 30 minutes to explore.